 Meet the Williams Family

-If you know Sherman Williams, you know someone whose joy surpasses understanding.
-People working with Sherman are always quick to point out how positive and hard-working he is.
-Life hasn’t always been easy for Sherman and his family.
+If you know Shermon Williams, you know someone whose joy surpasses understanding.
+People working with Shermon are always quick to point out how positive and hard-working he is.
+Life hasn’t always been easy for Shermon and his family.
 He has had his own personal struggles.
 His wife, Marquetta, has suffered from Lupus since 2006 and has had frequent hospitalizations for complications of her condition.
-Sherman and his wife have struggled to pay hospital bills and support their three children while living in housing that wasn’t always safe or adequate for their family.
-Even as things seemed stacked against him, Sherman has kept his faith and positive focus.
+Shermon and his wife have struggled to pay hospital bills and support their three children while living in housing that wasn’t always safe or adequate for their family.
+Even as things seemed stacked against him, Shermon has kept his faith and positive focus.
 He would claim that his church is the main reason for this.
-Sherman has been a member of First Baptist Church in Troy for the last five years.
+Shermon has been a member of First Baptist Church in Troy for the last five years.
 His other passion, sports, led him to the church.
 Invited by his son’s baseball coach, he fell in love with the church and basically calls the church home now, serving as the janitor and maintenance man.

 Looking for an application to become a partner family?

 Troy-Pike Habitat for Humanity is not currently selecting the next partner family.
 If you are interested in applying for a Habitat home in the future, you may view the requirements on the application below and check back later to see when the application process is open.

 Troy-Pike Habitat for Humanity is a Christian housing ministry financed through private donations and utilizing volunteer labor.
 Our purpose is to build homes with families and sell the houses at no profit and no interest to families who could not otherwise afford a home.
 Applicants must meet the following criteria: